bbepis/XUnity.AutoTranslator/README.md

 `EnableTextureToggling` enables whether the ALT+T hotkey will also toggle textures.
 This is by no means guaranteed to work, especially if `EnableTextureScanOnSceneLoad` is also enabled. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**

 `TextureHashGenerationStrategy` specifies how images are identified.
 When images are stored, the game will need some way of associating them with the image that it has to replace.
-This is done through a hash-value that is stored in square brackets in each image file name, like this: `file_name [0223B639-6E698E92].png`.
+This is done through a hash-value that is stored in square brackets in each image file name, like this: `file_name [0223B639A2-6E698E9272].png`.
 This configuration specifies how these hash-values are generated:
  * `FromImageName` means that the hash is generated from the internal resource name that the game uses for the image, which may not exist for all images or even be unique.
 However, it is generally fairly reliable.
+If an image has no resource name, it will not be dumped.
  * `FromImageData` means that the hash is generated from the data stored in the image, which is guaranteed to exist for all images.
 However, generating the hash comes at a performance cost, that will also be incurred by the end-users.
  * `FromImageNameThenData` means that it should use the name, if available, otherwise use the data.